Towards a mirror theorem for GLSMs: Introduction

 A \emph{gauged linear sigma model} (GLSM) consists, roughly, of a graded complex vector space $V$ acted on by a linear reductive group $G$, together with a choice of character $\theta \in \widehat G$, and a $G$-invariant function $w\colon V \to \CC$.
 The data $(V, G, \theta, w)$ together define a GIT quotient $Y := [V\sslash_\theta G]$ and a function $w\colon Y \to \CC$ on the quotient.

-GLSMs arise naturally in a number of contexts, for instance as the mirrors to Fano manifolds \cite{HV}, as examples of noncommutative crepant resolutions \cite{Sha, Asp}, and as intermediate spaces appearing in wall crossing and correspondence results \cite{Wi2, Or, FK2}.
+GLSMs arise naturally in a number of contexts, for instance as the mirrors to Fano manifolds \cite{G2, HV}, as examples of noncommutative crepant resolutions \cite{Sha, Asp}, and as intermediate spaces appearing in wall crossing and correspondence results \cite{Wi2, Or, FK2}.
 GLSMs provide a broad setting in which it is possible to define an enumerative curve counting theory.
 They simultaneously generalize the FJRW theory of an isolated singularity (\emph{affine phase} GLSMs) as well as the Gromov--Witten theory of complete intersections (\emph{geometric phase} GLSMs).

 Due to their increasingly prominent role in enumerative geometry and mathematical physics, a significant effort has been made over the last decade to provide a rigorous mathematical theory of curve counting invariants for general GLSMs.
-By the efforts of Fan--Jarvis--Ruan \cite{FJR2}, the author together with Ciocan-Fontanine--Favero--Gu\'er\'e--Kim \cite{CFGKS}, Tian--Xu \cite{TX0, TX}, Chang--Kiem--Li \cite{CKL, KL}, and Favero--Kim \cite{FKim}, GLSM invariants have now been defined in a variety of contexts and levels of generality.
+By the efforts of Fan--Jarvis--Ruan \cite{FJR2}, Tian--Xu \cite{TX0, TX2, TX3, TX}, the author together with Ciocan-Fontanine--Favero--Gu\'er\'e--Kim \cite{CFGKS}, Chang--Kiem--Li \cite{CKL, KL}, and Favero--Kim \cite{FKim}, GLSM invariants have now been defined in a variety of contexts and levels of generality.
 As evidenced by the number and variety of approaches, the landscape is still developing rapidly.
-The relationships between these different definitions is largely unexplored.
+The relationship between these different definitions is largely unexplored.

 Despite the dramatic recent progress in defining GLSM invariants, with the exception of affine phases, geometric phases, and a class of Picard-rank one hybrid model phases \cite{ClRo}, there have been very few computations of these new invariants.
-In this paper we develop a method for computing genus-zero invariants for a large class of GLSMs.
+In this paper we develop a method for computing genus zero invariants for a large class of GLSMs.
 We then define and compute new generating functions of GLSM invariants, which may be viewed as analogous to the big $I$-functions arising in mirror theorems in Gromov--Witten theory \cite{CCIT2, CKbig, CCKbig}.